Tāwhaki – a unique partnership focused on aerospace and environmental outcomes

-The area is also a critical gateway to Te Waihora, home to tuna, pātiki, piharau, inānga and other fish species that have been gathered here for over 60 generations.
+The area is also a critical gateway to Te Waihora (Lake Ellesmere), home to tuna, pātiki, piharau, inānga and other fish species that have been gathered here for over 60 generations.

-Aerospace is an exciting and growing industry in Aotearoa, contributing over $1.7 billion to our economy each year.
+Aerospace is an exciting and growing industry in Aotearoa, contributing more than $1.7 billion a year to New Zealand’s economy.

 The New Zealand Government is accelerating the growth of the aerospace sector through early space programme investments such as the establishment of a mission operations control centre for the MethaneSAT mission and space technology partnerships with NASA and the German Aerospace Center (DLR).

 Leveraging New Zealand’s geographic and innovation advantages, the Government is also supporting R&D partnerships with global space firms such as LeoLabs and Maxar Technologies.

 This work complements other activities to attract and develop the sector, including the Airspace Integration Trials Programme.

 Aerospace is one of Christchurch’s ‘supernodes’, and Canterbury is the first region to develop an aerospace sector plan to grow and nurture the industry, with the goal of being New Zealand’s aerospace testbed by 2025.
 Tāwhaki will help to accelerate the sector’s development, with benefits to Christchurch, wider Canterbury and New Zealand as a whole.

 Tāwhaki will provide an exciting boost to the post-earthquake recovery of Canterbury by growing New Zealand’s emerging aerospace sector.